Michigan State University: Activism

 Activists have played a significant role in MSU history.
 During the height of the Vietnam War, student protests helped create co-ed residence halls, and blocked the routing of Interstate 496 through campus.
 In the 1980s, Michigan State students convinced the university to divest the stocks of companies doing business in apartheid South Africa from its endowment portfolio, such as Coca-Cola.
+In 2011, a student group staged a large sit-in protest in the university President's office as the culmination of multiple years of attempting to convince the administration to transition from coal energy production to 100% clean energy.
+In 2019, Michigan Governor Gretchen Whitmer joined the Lansing Women's March, standing with victims of sexual assault on campus.
+Following the February 13th shooting on campus which killed three students, a student group organized a peaceful protest on the steps of the Michigan State Capitol.
+This protest quickly led to new gun control bills being passed within the Michigan state legislature.

 MSU has many student groups focused on political change.
 Graduate campus groups include the Graduate Employees Union and the Council of Graduate Students.